 So called because the deal dies either when the debt is paid or when payment fails.
 Old French mort is from Vulgar Latin *mortus "dead," from Latin mortuus, past participle of mori "to die" (from PIE root *mer- "to rub away, harm," also "to die" and forming words referring to death and to beings subject to death).
-The -t- restored in English based on Latin.
+The -t- was restored in Modern English based on Latin.

-late 15c., from mortgage (n.).
+"to grant (immovable property) as security for money lent or contracted to be paid," late 15c., morgagen, from mortgage (n.).
 Related: Mortgaged; mortgaging.